kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

--  **base** -- the last release candidate tag in Linus' tree, be sure not to be ahead of the integration branches that will become the pull requests for the next dev cycle.
+-  **base** -- the last release candidate tag in Linus' tree, be sure not to be ahead of the integration branches that will become the pull requests for the next development cycle.
--  **for-next** -- patches should be in a good state, ie. don't complicate testing too much, workarounds or known problems should be documented (e.g. in the patchset cover letter)
+-  **for-next** -- patches should be in a good state, i.e. don't complicate testing too much, workarounds or known problems should be documented (e.g. in the patchset cover letter)
 -  other names, for example a patchset for a given feature as a topic